Montana-Media-Arts/webDesignFall2024/_docs/topic-08/02-intro-style/page-07.md

 Lists and list items are <a href="../../topic-05/extra-markup#block-level" target="_blank">block-level elements</a>, meaning each will get a full-page line all to themselves.</p>

- This can be problematic if you want to do a list of links to your site pages.
-Without extra styling, they will appear vertically down the page, a design layout that isn't often done.
-We can change this appearance using the **display property**, set to `inline`.
+This can be problematic if you want to create a list of links to your site pages.
+Without extra styling, they will appear vertically down the page, a design layout that isn't often used.
+We can change this appearance using the display property, set to `inline`.

  <div class="code-heading">
   <span class="html">HTML</span>